 This section documents three stylized facts about the tariff announcements that motivate our theory and welfare analysis.
 First, we examine the impact of the announcements on stock prices to demonstrate that the tariff announcements consistently produced large, broad, and persistent stock-price declines.
-Second, in the cross-section, while the data indicates that the distribution of all stock returns shifted to the left, the announcements have a relatively larger negative effect on directly exposed firms.
-More precisely, we show that firms directly exposed to China through importing, exporting, or multinational sales had more negative returns on tariff-announcement days and worse real outcomes going but these were smaller, so the average elasticity across all firms was -0.44.
-Topalova and Khandelwal (2011) estimate the elasticity to be -0.5 in Indian data, and Brandt et al. (2017) and Brandt et al. (2019) estimate the elasticity to be -2.3 in Chinese data.
-Bloom et al. (2016) find that Chinese import competition accounts for 14 percent of European technology upgrading.
+Second, we show that firms directly exposed to China through importing, exporting, or multinational sales had more negative returns on tariff-announcement days and worse real outcomes going forward.

-forward.
 These results establish that firm cash flows were likely affected by the trade war.
 Third, we show that tariff announcements affected discount rates by driving down nominal and real treasury yields while raising proxies for the equity premium obtained from option prices.